shreyjain99/NOT-FAKE/README.md

 <p>
 <strong>ML Problem Formulation :</strong>
 </p>
-<p> <strong>Fake news text prediction (Recurrent Neural Networks)</strong> </p>
+<p> <strong>Fake news text prediction (Recurrent Neural Networks) (Classification)</strong> </p>
 <p>
-Generated training samples of good and bad links from given directed graph and for each link got some features like no of followers, is he followed back, page rank, katz score, adar index, some svd fetures of adj matrix, some weight features etc. and trained ml model based on these features to predict link.
+This project focused on building a powerful false news detection system using BERT-based transformer models and natural language processing techniques.
+Multiple datasets were merged, and both deep learning and machine learning models were implemented.
+Attention-based models were fine-tuned using transfer learning to capture complex patterns in the text.
+The solution integrates advanced techniques for efficient and accurate classification.
 </p>

 <br>